-Row Topic Summary Action result in improved safety and reduced environmental impacts.
-Recognize the value and significance of the historic overwater Salmon Beach community Allow for second-story additions for heights up to 25 feet, with approval under a Shoreline Conditional Use Permit process Maintain classification of these structures as "legally nonconforming uses" to be consistent with the WAC definition 7.
-Review Process clarification Staff have noted opportunities to clarify the SMP review process for certain activities that do not meet the definition of "development".
+Row Topic Summary Action expansions, any further allowance must be closely reviewed to ensure that the outcomes will result in improved safety and reduced environmental impacts.
+SMA to protect life and property and to ensure no net loss to environmental functions and values of the shorelines.
+Specifically, the changes would: Recognize the value and significance of the historic overwater Salmon Beach community Provide special provisions for reconstruction of residences when damaged by sea level rise or landslides, or for Allow for second-story additions for heights up to 25 feet, with requirements to meet Base Flood Elevation requirements, to reduce risk from geological hazards, and to prevent negative impacts to environmental assets Maintain classification of these structures as "legally nonconforming uses" to be consistent with the WAC definition 8.
+Staff have noted opportunities to clarify the SMP review process for certain activities that do not meet the definition of "development".
 These are subject to the standards of the SMP, but do not trigger a permit review.
 One example is vegetation clearing in shoreline jurisdiction not occurring as part of a development proposal.
 Make changes to clarify the review process for activities that do not meet the definition of "development".
 Ecology provided some draft guidance related to regulating vegetation clearing and tree removal that does not occur as part of a development.
 Revisions were made to establish an administrative review process for any clearing or vegetation removal below the threshold of a standard "clear and grade" permit.
 Revisions to TSMP Section 6.6.2 Regulations for Vegetation Conservation.
 Add administrative review process in Section 6.6.2.3.
-8. Improve consistency with citywide development standards Staff have noted opportunities to clarify how development standards contained in other sections of the Tacoma Municipal Code do, or do not, apply in Shoreline Districts.
-Make changes as appropriate to improve consistency and achieve the intent of the SMP.
-The SMP contains linkages with other code sections, which creates the potential for inconsistencies.
-Because the SMP is a stand-alone document, it may need to be separately updated to reflect changes to other code sections.
-Standards such as landscaping, parking, street design and building design have been updated more recently than the SMP.
+9. Improve consistency with citywide development standards Make changes as appropriate to improve consistency and achieve the intent of the SMP.
 Integrate code revisions into TSMP.
-Commercial Development, TSMP 7.5.2 regarding building design standards and pedestrian access.
-Residential Development TSMP 7.8.2 regarding building design standards and pedestrian access.
+Commercial Development, TSMP